SOUTH AFRICA EQUESTRIAN ESCAPE

 As the riding establishment in South Africa is family run, your assistance and help is greatly valued.

-There is no 'set day', as the structure of the day varies depending on guest bookings.
+There is no 'set day', as the structure of the day varies depending on client bookings.

 Every day is different, and usually contains some kind of adventure!

-Volunteer accommodation is at a colonial style farm house, next to the stables and paddocks.
+Volunteer accommodation is at a basic but beautiful bush camp, next to the stables and paddocks.

-Staying on the farm means you can at times hear the wildlife around you at night.
+Staying in the bush camp means you can at times hear the wildlife around you at night.

 The area is fenced off and secure, and you are perfectly safe.
 You may spot wildlife passing by in daylight hours.